sparklingdataocean/gh-pages/_posts/2025-01-20-vectors2gafGNN.markdown

 ---
 layout:     post
-title:      "GNN Link Prediction for Country Population, Life Expectancy, Happiness "
+title:      "Exploring Geo-Connectivity and Multi-Feature Graphs with GNNs"
-subtitle:   "Knowledge Graph of Country Populations: how to deal with variety of data domains"
+subtitle:   "How Country Borders and Features Shape International Dynamics"
-date:       2025-2-4 12:00:00
+date:       2025-01-20 12:00:00
 author:     "Melenar"
 header-img: "img/page125b.jpg"
 ---
 <p><h2> Introduction</h2>
 <p></p>
 Graphs are everywhere in our lives.
-They represent molecules in chemistry, roads in navigation, and even our social networks like Facebook.
+They represent molecules in chemistry, roads in navigation, and our social networks like Facebook.
 From molecules to city maps and social network graphs, graphs allow us to model complex relationships in ways that are easy to analyze and visualize.
 <p></p>
 <p></p>
 <a href="#">